 Coresight Research is a company that tracks retail openings and closings, and at the beginning of 2020, they projected that 8,000 stores would close.
 In mid 2020, they updated their projection to 25,000.

 These companies won’t necessarily go out of business – filing for bankruptcy allows protection during a restructure, so debt can be shed, operations can be redesigned, and low-profit locations can be closed.

 Small businesses were hit even harder

-Beyond the big name brands that have filed for bankruptcy protection, thousands of smaller businesses have had to shut their doors.
-Hundreds of Dallas-area businesses have closed permanently due to the coronavirus lockdown.
+Beyond the big-name brands that have filed for bankruptcy protection, thousands of smaller businesses have had to shut their doors.
+Hundreds of Dallas-area businesses have closed permanently due to COVID.
 Dallas landmark club the Lizard Lounge closed after 28 years of business.
 Countless local restaurants have closed, and many more small retailers.